 Life & Death

-"In general, it must be said that penetrating brain injuries are fatal in many cases," explains Dr. Franz Marhold, Clinical Department of Neurosurgery at KL Krems' St. Pölten University Hospital.
+"In general, it must be said that penetrating brain injuries are fatal in many cases," explains Dr. Franz Marhold, Clinical Department of Neurosurgery at St. Pölten University Hospital, one of the teaching and research sites of KL Krems.
 "Three-quarters of those affected die while still at the scene of the accident, at least that's true in the civilian sector."
 But even for those who are still admitted alive to a hospital, the chances of survival were previously considered low.
 But it is precisely for this group that the now-published study provides surprising insights.

 "Our results show a more differentiated picture of the survival chances of these patients," explains Dr. Marhold.
 "According to the study, the decisive factor is, among other things, the speed of entry of the object causing the damage.
 If this is low, then 70% of those affected in our study had a prospect of a good prognosis.
 For objects with high velocity, however, it was less than 20%."
 At the same time, Dr. Marhold said, it is still not clearly defined what is considered "low" speed and what is considered "high" speed.
 But as the results of the study show, the distinction is important in deciding further treatment steps.
 And that, as he points out, in extremely time-critical situations in which the lives of those affected hang on knife-edge.